-Summary of changes - EU Equivalent documents updated Thursday 30th April 2020 - Version 1.4
+Summary of changes - Organic standards documents updated Thursday 30th April 2020 - version 18.4

 - b) Adverse climatic events - c) Sudden water quality and quantity changes for which the operator is not responsible - d) Diseases in aquaculture, failure or destruction of production facilities for which the operator is not responsible. - 2.
-Upon approval by the competent authority you much keep documentary evidence of the use of this exception.
+Upon approval by the competent authority you must keep documentary evidence of the use of this exception.

-Regulation (EU) No 508/2014 Art.
-57(1)(a) to (d)

-(EC) 889/2008 Art.
+\Regulation (EU) No 508/2014 Art.
+57(1)(a) to (d) (EC) 889/2008 Art.
 47(f)